Big Island Press Club Internship

 Introduction

-The BIPC annually awards scholarships to students pursuing higher education in journalism, a related field or are engaged in journalism at the collegiate level.
+The BIPC annually awards scholarships to students pursuing higher education in media writing, a related field, or are engaged in media or journalism at the collegiate level.

 Internship Responsibilities

-This internship is a new and unique opportunity with BIPC and available only to students at the University of Hawai`i at Hilo.
+This internship is a unique opportunity with BIPC and available only to students at the University of Hawai`i at Hilo.
 The intern will learn:

-- About the profession of journalism and career options in communication
+- About media writing, the journalism profession, and career options in communication

 - Communication, media and information literacy skills